Onøya

 Onøya is an island in Lurøy Municipality in Nordland county, Norway.
+The administrative centre of Lurøy Municipality is located on the northwestern coast of the island.

 The 7.7 km2 island lies immediately south of the island of Lurøya and southwest of the island of Stigen.
 The island is connected to Lurøya by a short bridge.
 Onøya sits just west of the mouth of the Sjona fjord.
 It is only accessible by boat.
 The highest point on the island is the 197 m tall mountain Stokksvikfjellet.
 In 2017, there were 279 residents of the island.